OutSystems/docs-odc/src/error/intro.md

 # Errors

 Errors are organized by category.
-Within each category, errors are listed according to their error codes.
+Within each category, errors are listed according to their error code, or by message.
 Each error includes, the:

 * Error message
 * Cause of the error